thhung/Cloud_Spark/README.md

 ## 3. Results
 ### 3.1.
 Stochastic Gradient Descent (SGD)
-From the machine learning perspective, my implementation confirmed the well-known fact that Mini-Batch-SGD is in the middle of Batch Gradient Descent and Mini-Batch Stochastic Gradient Descent, in terms of convergence-rate and fluctuation.
+From the algorithm's perspective, my implementation confirmed the well-known fact that Mini-Batch-SGD is in the middle of Batch Gradient Descent and Mini-Batch Stochastic Gradient Descent, in terms of convergence-rate and fluctuation.
 It's easier to tune, using learning-rate, than SGD.

 From the distributed system perspective, by investigate the implementation of distributed version, I had a couple of observations:
 -  choosing optimized value for number of partition given the cluster configuration (using information from Spark Master Web UI) to maxmize the data locality, minimize data transfer